Softorage/HugoTheme-VibrantShadows/README.md

         It lets you choose whether you want to show a Cookie Consent dialog to your users.
     2.  **Type** *(Type: String | Accepts value: opt-in/opt-out/none | Required | No default)*

-        In 'opt-in', website doesn't employ cookies to user's computer unless user gives cosent to opt in.
+        In 'opt-in', website doesn't employ cookies to user's computer unless user gives consent to opt in.
 In 'opt-out', cookies are employed on user's computer and the user is given the choice to opt out of cookies.
 In 'none', cookies are employed on the user's computer and user is not given a choice in that regard.
 We recommend to refrain from using none, unless you have **zero** customers from EU or similar countries with privacy protecting laws.
     3.  **Revokable** *(Type: Boolean | Accepts value: true/false | Optional | Default: true)*

-        When set to `true`, a button to revoke cookie consent appears when the user hover in bottom area of the screen, regardless whether user's country requires revertable cookie consent.
+        When set to `true`, a button to revoke cookie consent appears when the user hover in bottom area of the screen, regardless whether user's country requires revertible cookie consent.
     4.  **Colors** *(Type: Map/Dict/Object | Accepts value: - | Optional)*

         It lets you customize the colors for Cookie Consent dialog.
 It contains: